open-osp/open-osp/README.md

-# Open Source Oscar Service Provider
+# Open Oscar Service Provider

 A collection of tools for deploying and running [OSCAR EMR/EHR](https://oscar-emr.com/), an open-source Electronic Medical Record (EMR) for the Canadian family physicians.